Teja-09/Guide-Allocation-System/ReadMe.md

 ### Bug has been spotted in Login, as it just goes to student dashboard for now.
 It will be made generic.

 # **Rest of the team members, My work will be done shortly.
 I have spend hell lot of time on this and no longer wants to.
-Finish you work and integrate it with this.
+Finish your work and integrate it with this.
 I am done.**